Facebook Instagram Twitter Youtube

 Read all about virtual shifting on Zwift >

 Zwift’s big goal with the Cog and virtual shifting overall is to simplify indoor bike setups, making it easier for Zwifters to set up their station and swap between bikes if needed.
-As hardware continues to evolve, Zwift has continued evolving the Cog, releasing three different versions that we know of.
+As hardware continues to evolve, Zwift has been evolving the Cog, releasing three versions we know of.

 Before we get into the differences between the versions, let’s talk about what they have in common: